ppy/osu-wiki/news/2026/2026-04-05-osutaiko-world-cup-2026-round-of-16-recap.md

 ## osu! originals

-We saw the osu! original production team back with the first appearance of the year during the Round of 16!
+We saw the osu! original production team back with the first appearance in the osu!taiko World Cup 2026 during the Round of 16!

 [![](/wiki/shared/news/2026-04-05-taiko-world-cup-2026-round-of-16-recap/buy-now-banner.jpg)](https://osu.ppy.sh/beatmapsets/2527043#taiko/5582858)